Building Sendbird: On-device caching on unreliable networks

 First up: Chris Heo, a Software Engineer on our messaging SDK, writes on the challenges of delivering on-device caching on unreliable networks.

 Many of our customers’ end users experience poor internet connections.
 This is especially the case in certain geographies with unreliable internet infrastructure.
-At Sendbird, we build for global scale, so we wanted to ensure that all end users—even those with slower or intermittent chat connections—have the best possible chat experience.
+At Sendbird, we build for a global scale, so we wanted to ensure that all end users—even those with slower or intermittent chat connections—have the best possible chat experience.

 This post outlines the technical details of this challenge, and how our engineering team approached building a solution.
 Read more to learn how we: